realappie/angular2-post-message/README.md

 ## Description

-The implementation is based on the "PostMessageBusSource, PostMessageBusSink" implementation of the "@angular/platform-browser" package.
+The implementation is based on the PostMessageBusSource & PostMessageBusSink implementation of the @angular/platform-browser package.

 ## Installation